dverite/postgresql-functions/README.md

 A repository of custom PostgreSQL functions and extensions.

+## admin/db\_creation\_date.sql
+A plperlu function returning the creation date of a database, based on the creation time of the database directory under `$PGATA/base`.

 ## diff_tables
 A simple plpgsql function that takes two table names (through the `regclass` type), builds a query comparing their contents, runs